 There are several ways to get involved with the ESC.
-ESC Clubs offer a wide range of oppurtunities for involvement from volunteering and social justice, to performing arts and discussion groups.
-In addition, the ESC itself offers oppurtunties for students assist the staff as interns and volunteers for different events and activities.
-For more information on how to connect with clubs or get involved with the ESC in general, please contact Robel, the Public Relations Coordinator, at AS.ESC.PR@wwu.edu.
+ESC Clubs offer a wide range of opportunities for involvement from volunteering and social justice, to performing arts and discussion groups.
+In addition, the ESC itself offers opportunities for students assist the staff as interns and volunteers for different events and activities.
+For more information on how to connect with clubs or get involved with the ESC in general, please contact Victoria, our Assistant Coordiantor of Club Events, at firstname.lastname@example.org.

 Why get involved?

 - To meet new people and have fun.

 - To be part of a respectful, safe, sharing community.

 - To develop personal & career skills.

 VU420J // 360-650-7272 // Lafayette.Baker@wwu.edu

 Jacqueline Chavez // ESC Internal Coordinator